Academic Health Department

 All internships are UNPAID, unless otherwise noted.

-Students are also required to attend Public Health Boot Camp orientation and Student Research Day, where they will share their project with all KCHD staff in a poster presentation format.
-Public Health Boot Camp dates TBD.
+Students are required to attend Public Health Boot Camp orientation and Student Research Day, where they will share their project with all KCHD staff.

 - Applicant is registered as a student receiving internship credit through a college or university